-5376 Human Resource Management and Development in Student Services
+5376 Human Resource Management and Development in Student Affairs

-Human resource management and development in student services will be examined.
-Special attention will be given to staff selection, training, evaluation, productivity, decision making, job stress, and job satisfaction.
-Current literature on management and supervision will be studied.
+Human resource management and development in student affairs are examined.
+Special attention is given to staff selection, training, evaluation, productivity, decision making, job stress, and job satisfaction.
+Current literature on management and supervision is studied.

-5378 Capstone Course: Special Problems in Student Services Administration
+5378 Capstone Course: Special Problems in Student Affairs Administration

-This culminating course will use a problem-based, case study learning approach to apply the competencies gained in other Educational Administration courses.
-Students address new trends in college student personnel through attendance at a national conference as well as through a mentoring relationship with a student services professional.
+This culminating course uses a problem-based, case study learning approach to apply the competencies gained in other educational administration courses.
+Students address new trends in college student personnel through attendance at a national conference as well as through a mentoring relationship with a student affairs professional.